Frequently Asked Questions

 Q: Where can I find more information about the architect of my home?

-A: Some information about prominent Shaker Heights architects is located at the Local History Collection at the Shaker Heights Public Library (216-367-3016) and the Shaker Heights Landmark Commission (216-491-1430), as well as in other local repositories.
+A: Some information about prominent Shaker Heights architects is located in the Local History Collection at the Shaker Heights Public Library as well as in other local repositories.
 The Cleveland Landmarks Commission maintains an online Architects Database.
 Some Ohio architects are also listed in the American Institute of Architects Historical Directory of American Architects.

 Q: How do I see the back of the building index card?
 What information is contained there?

-A: The website only displays the image of the front of the building index card.
-The webpage for each property also includes a link to a downloadable PDF of the entire set of card images for that property, front and back (and additional cards if they exist).
+A: Your home's record page displays the image of the front of the building index card, and also includes the link "Download Complete Building Card" which shows a PDF of the entire set of card images for that property, front and back (and additional cards if they exist).
 The back of the building index card contains a list of building permits issued for the property before the mid-1990s.
 Permits issued after the mid-1990s are catalogued electronically in the Shaker Heights Building Department.

 Q: What if my address is not in the database, or my address' page does not display a card image?